PAGEANT - "Education is the future"

 It was decided to begin a programme to make the most important pages mobile friendly.
 We have a large website, with many old pages retained as an archive of Pageant's activities.
 Our scheme was to convert pages to a responsive format, so that on large screen devices they appear similar to the old pages, but at the same time being accessible on mobile phones without needing any horizontal scrolling.
 The main pages have now been converted, and all new pages will be in responsive format.
 There is now a background task of converting less frequently accessed pages.
 At the moment out of pages are in responsive format.
-Looking at pages viewed so far this year, of these were of pages which are now in responsive format.
+Looking at pages viewed up to the end of this year, of these were of pages which were in responsive format.

 So our website is now mobile friendly for a very large proportion of pages viewed.
 However, the proportion of users who are acessing it from smartphones and other small screen devices is low compared with the internet in general.
 The table below shows our best estimate of the proportion of 'hits' from mobiles over the last few years.

 |Pageant site access from mobile phones|